sap-tutorials/Tutorials/tutorials/cpi-sentiment-analysis/cpi-sentiment-analysis.md

 ## Details
 ### You will learn
-How to setup the SAP Cloud Platform Integration package to load Twitter posts to your SAP Hybris Marketing Cloud system.
+How to set up the SAP Cloud Platform Integration package to load Twitter posts to your SAP Hybris Marketing Cloud system.

 ### Time to Complete
 **20 Min**